SiddhaK17/Mile-Km-Converter-GUI/README.md

 1. **📝 Input Stage**
    - The user enters a distance value (integer or float) into the entry field.
-   - Tkinter captures this input as a string, which is later typecast into a floating-point number for precise computation.
+   - Tkinter captures this input as a string, which is later typecast into a floating point number for precise computation.

 2. **🔍 Processing Stage (Logic Engine)**
    - The program invokes the `miles_to_km()` function once the "Calculate" button is pressed.